How to Grow Hollyhock Flowers

 Insects and Plant Disease

 Beetles can be a problem.
-They sometimes eat away at the leaves to the point where the leaves become unsightly. problems are not too common and can be treated with insecticides and insecticidal soaps.
+They sometimes eat away at the leaves to the point where the leaves become unsightly.
+Other problems are not too common and can be treated with insecticides and insecticidal soaps.

 Rust disease is a common problem.
 We recommend you apply fungicides regularly.